Switzerland

 Basis – Corporate income tax is levied on worldwide profits.
 However, profits derived from foreign branches or permanent establishments, foreign real properties and profits undistributed by foreign subsidiaries may not be subject to taxation.

-Tax rate – Corporate income tax is imposed at both federal, communal and cantonal levels.
+Corporate Tax rate – Corporate income tax is imposed at both federal, communal and cantonal levels.

 Capital gains – At the federal level, capital gains are treated as ordinary income and taxed at the standard rate.

-Dividends – Dividends received are usually taxable.
+Dividends – Dividends received are usually taxable but a participation relief may apply (tax abatement)

-Relief may be granted if the recipient holds at least 10% of the share capital or 10% of profits and reserves of the underlying subsidiary or the residual participation’s market value at the beginning of the year amounted to at least CHF 1,000,000.
+Participation relief may be granted if the recipient holds at least 10% of the share capital or 10% of profits and reserves of the underlying subsidiary or the residual participation’s market value at the beginning of the year amounted to at least CHF 1,000,000.

 Interests – Interests are subject to corporate income tax.